-To establish a direct printer connection, the AdaptDx must first be physically wired to the printer by plugging one end of an Ethernet cable into the Ethernet port (NOT the USB port) on the back of the AdaptDx and plugging the other end of the cable directly into a dedicated printer or into a local area network with a shared printer (see Section 2.2).
-Note: If you are directly connected to the printer, you cannot be connected to the network at the same time.
+To establishing a printer connection, the AdaptDx® must first be physically wired to the printer by plugging one end of an Ethernet cable into the Ethernet port (NOT the USB port) on the back of the AdaptDx® and plugging the other end of the cable directly into a dedicated printer or into a local area network with a shared printer (see Section 2.2).

-Connect - Enter the printer IP address into the Printer IP Address box in the middle of the screen and press the Connect button at the bottom of the screen to complete printer set up.
+Connect - Enter the printer IP address into the Printer IP Address box in the middle of the screen and touch the Connect button at the bottom of the screen to complete printer set up.
 For a dedicated printer, see the separate printer manual for instruction on how to find the printer IP address.
-Additionally, the gateway in Network setting must be set to 0.0.0.0.
 For a shared printer on a local area network, ask your office information technology (IT) group for the printer IP address.

-Print Test Page - Press the Print Test Page button at the bottom of the screen to confirm successful printer set up.
+Print Test Page - Touch the Print Test Page button at the bottom of the screen to confirm successful printer set up.

-Done - Press the Done button at the bottom of the screen to return to the System Tools screen.
+Done - Touch the Done button at the bottom of the screen to return to the System Tools screen.
 Leaving the Set Up Printer screen before fully completing the instructions will result in the printer not being connected.

-• For a list of printers that are supported by the AdaptDx, contact MacuLogix at 1-888-392-6801 Monday through Friday between 9:00 AM and 5:00 PM US Eastern time.
+- For a list of printers that are supported by the AdaptDx®, contact MacuLogix at - 1-888-392-6801 Monday through Friday between 9:00 AM and 5:00 PM US Eastern time.

-5.5.4 Test IR Camera
+5.5.5 Test IR Camera